SNS JU – Frequently Asked Questions

 – financial links conferring control;

 Participants must fill in the ownership control declaration, annexed to the application form.
 This declaration must be signed by a person empowered to represent the legal entity.
 The coordinator must combine all declarations into one single document and submit it with the proposal (signed originals should be kept on file by the participants).
 Proposals missing this annex for any of their participants may be declared inadmissible.
-The participants will then undergo an ownership control assessment to determine whether they are EU/AC controlled or not.
-Public bodies are exempted from this obligation but they will automatically be considered as controlled by their country.
+The participants will then undergo an ownership control assessment to determine whether they are controlled from an eligible country or not.
+Public bodies (validated as such in the Funding & Tenders Portal Participant Register) will automatically be considered as controlled by their country.

 Participants must guarantee compliance (via a guarantee declaration form – last page) with the specific conditions set out in the SNS 2025 Work Programme and in the call conditions, namely: